-Αι dit Question(s) Yes No 1.
-Is the name of the authorized representative current? \boxtimes Findings: The authorized representative is the Utilities General Manager.
-Recommendations: 2.
-Is the SSMP contact information for staff agencies current? \boxtimes Findings: The original organizational chart has changed: The Wastewater Division no longer has four part-time positions, but a total of ten full-time positions, plus the Wastewater Supervisor.
-See the attached organizational chart for all updates.
-In the fall of 2010, the Utilities Department joined with the General Services Department to become Municipal Operations, this altered the organizational chart that was attached to the SSMP.
-The title of Utilities Director was changed to Utilities General Manager.
-Recommendations: Update and distribute necessary organizational charts. \boxtimes 3.
-Is the Chain of Communication for SSO reporting up-to-date?
-Findings: The Wastewater Supervisor reports directly to the Utilities General Manager Recommendations: Update and distribute the chain of command to entire department.
+Audit Question(s) Yes No

+1. Is the name of the au uthorized representative current? \boxtimes

+Findings:

+The authorized repres sentative is the Municipal Operations Director.

+Recommendations: None

+2. Is the SSMP contact information for staff agencies current? \boxtimes

+Findings:

+The original organizat tional chart has changed:

+Utilities Superviso Division has 11.5 full time positions including a or See the attached organizational chart for all

+updates.

+Recommendations:

+Update and distribute necessary organizational charts.

+3. Is the Chain of Com munication for SSO reporting up-to-date?

+Findings:

+The Utilities Superviso or reports directly to the Utilities Manager.

+Reporting - Waste Wa ater Crew Chief

+Certify - Utilities Super Director rvisor, Utilities Manager, Municipal Operations

+Recommendations:

+the chain of command to entire department.